openupm/openupm-cli/README.md

 # openupm-cli

-The command line interface to maintain unity manifest file for 3rd-party upm registries.
+The command line interface to maintain unity manifest file for 3rd-party upm registries, to get a similar but lighter experience like *npm* or *yarn* for NodeJs.
+The command line tool is designed to work with [OpenUPM registry](https://openupm.com), but can also work with any upm registries, included official unity registry.

 - [openupm-cli](#openupm-cli)
   - [How it works](#how-it-works)